2009 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2009 Half Dollar Value Guides

-The 2009 Kennedy Half Dollar series encompasses six distinct varieties, each with unique characteristics and production methods.
+The 2009 Kennedy Half Dollar series encompasses six distinct varieties, each with unique production methods and collector appeal.
+Here is a quick overview before we dive into the individual guides:

-The Philadelphia and Denver business strikes represent the standard collector editions, while San Francisco produced both copper-nickel and silver proof versions with Deep Cameo contrast.
+The Philadelphia and Denver business strikes represent the standard collector editions, while San Francisco produced both copper-nickel and silver proof versions with Deep Cameo (DCAM) contrast.
+The satin finish special strikes — recognizable by their distinctive matte-like surface texture — are the most exclusive of the six varieties by surface type.

 2009-P Half Dollar Value

-The 2009-P Kennedy Half Dollar represents an example from the collector-only era that began in 2002.
-This coin was not issued into circulation and could only be purchased from the U.S. Mint at a premium above face value.
+The 2009-P Kennedy Half Dollar is the flagship business strike from the Philadelphia Mint for this year.
+It was never issued into general circulation — it could only be purchased directly from the U.S. Mint at a small premium above face value, making all surviving examples collector pieces.

 2009-P Half Dollar Price/Grade Chart